20i

 Most of these figures are provided by this excellent article by Energuide.be.

-A single router uses 10 kW, and a large data center could use 100 MW.
+A single router uses 10 kW, and a large data centre could use 100 MW.
 That’s 10% of the output of a thermal power station!

 Obviously, they’re all averages.
-The 20i data centers that have an ultra-efficient power usage efficiency of 1.12 will consume less power.
+The 20i data centres that have an ultra-efficient power usage efficiency of 1.12 will consume less power.

 An email